Pakistan expresses solidarity as COVID-19 beats India | ExBulletin

 Pakistan expresses solidarity as COVID-19 beats India

+Pakistani Prime Minister Says Humanity Must Meet Global Challenge Together As India’s Daily Cases Reach New World Record

-Pakistan expressed solidarity with virus-ravaged India on Saturday, as the world’s second most populous country retreats under a devastating wave of COVID-19.
+Pakistan expressed solidarity with virus-ravaged India on Saturday, as the world’s second most populous country recovers from a devastating wave of COVID-19.

 One-day infections in India hit another world record of 346,786 on Saturday, with a daily death toll of 2,624.